pilcrowonpaper/pilcrow/src/posts/astro.md

 ## Not just static

 Astro's main focus is static content, but it actually has a pretty decent server-side features, including API routes, Middleware, and APIs for handling cookies.
 It's on-par with or sometimes even better than existing frameworks.
 But it doesn't have anything magical like form actions in React Server Components.
-At the end of the day, you're just building a basic HTTP server, and Astro doesn't hide that; instead, it brings a polished experience.
+At the end of the day, you're just building a basic HTTP server, and Astro doesn't hide that; it just polishes the experience.

 ```ts
 // pages/api.ts